B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - What happens when parcel orders surge during a retail replenishment week?

-- How does labor planning change when channel mix shifts?
+- How does labor planning shift when the channel mix changes?

 - Which channel types are your current clients actually running through the warehouse today?

-If the answers stay vague, the risk is real.
+If the answers stay vague, the risk is real, and I would treat that vagueness as an answer in itself.

 ## Where Thrive Fits